19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Action.md

 You cannot use a slow action if you have used any [Movement](../Combat/Movement.md) on your turn.
 After using a slow action, you cannot use any [Movement](../Combat/Movement.md) for the rest of your turn.

-You can only [Ready](../Combat/Reaction.md#Ready) a slow action if you could use a slow action normally.
+You can only [Ready](../Combat/Reaction.md#Ready) a slow action if you can still use a slow action.

 ### Free Action